 The POSH Act is a legislation enacted by the Government of India in 2013 to address the issue of sexual harassment faced by women at workplace.
-The Act aims to create a safe and conducive work environment for women and provide protection against sexual harassment.
+The District Officers POSH Act not only aims to create a safe and conducive work environment for women, but also provide protection against sexual harassment.
 The POSH Act defines sexual harassment to include unwelcome acts such as physical contact and sexual advances, a demand or request for sexual favors, making sexually colored remarks, showing pornography, and any other unwelcome physical, verbal, or non-verbal conduct of a sexual nature.

-Background: The Supreme Court in a landmark judgment in the Vishakha and others v State of Rajasthan 1997 case gave ‘Vishakha guidelines’.
-These guidelines formed the basis for the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.
+Background: The Supreme Court in a landmark judgment in the Vishakha and others v/s State of Rajasthan 1997 case gave ‘Vishakha guidelines’.
+These guidelines further formed the basis for the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013.

 Table of Contents